 Stephen Gospage, who sometimes writes under the name of Charly Bishop, is an enthusiastic writer of poetry and short stories.
 He was born in West Ham, London, in 1953, but has spent most of his working life in Brussels and is proud to call himself a citizen of Europe.
 His 2019 poetry collection “Bedside Days” is published by Lulu and is available on Amazon.
 He has recently published a new poetry book entitled "The Shape of the Trees, Poems for 2020" which includes poems about Life, Brexit and the Pandemic.
 Some of the poems in the book have been shared on the WOL blog and a sample poem "Memory Tax" is included below.
-Several of his poems have been published in the 'New European' newspaper, including "Brexit Happy Hour" from 2018, which is reproduced here.
+Several of his poems have been published in the 'New European' newspaper, including "Brexit Happy Hour" from 2018 and "The pavements of Europe" from 2019, both of which are reproduced here.

 The pavements of Europe